 Pinned results

-Describes how to enable and use Pinned results in Optimizely Graph.
+How to enable and use pinned results in Optimizely Graph.

 Pinned results let you promote selected content when a user's search query matches a specific phrase.
 These items display at the top of the search results because they receive a higher boost weight.

-For example, if a user searches for “water,” you may want to promote bottled water products.
-To do this, define the search phrase and the content to promote in Optimizely Graph, and enable pinned results in the query using the usePinned
+For example, when a user searches for "water," you want to promote bottled water products.
+To do this, define the search phrase and the content to promote in Optimizely Graph, and enable pinned results in the query using the usePinned argument.

 Define pinned results in Optimizely Graph

-Pinned results are stored in a Pinned results collection.
-You can create multiple collections, but each pinned result must belong to a collection.
+Optimizely Graph stores pinned results in a pinned results collection.
+Create multiple collections, but each pinned result must belong to a collection.

-To create a collection, send an authorized request to the GraphQL Gateway REST endpoint using your HMAC and secret keys:
+To create a collection, send an authorized request to the GraphQL Gateway REST endpoint using your HMAC and secret keys using the following endpoint.
+For more information, go to Pinned Results Endpoints.

-After the collection is created, note the returned collection ID.
-You will need this ID to add pinned items and apply pinned results in queries.
+After Optimizely Graph creates the collection, note the returned collection ID.
+This ID is required to add pinned items and apply pinned results in queries.

 Add a pinned item

-When a collection exists, you can add items to it using the following endpoint:
+When a collection exists, add items to it using the following endpoint:

 query {